dzhelezov/ipfs-docs-v2/docs/concepts/ipns.md

 The InterPlanetary Name System (IPNS) is a system for creating and updating mutable links to IPFS content.
 Since objects in IPFS are [content addressed](/concepts/content-addressing/), an object's address changes every time an object's content changes.
 That’s useful for a variety of things, but it makes it hard to get the latest version of something.
 For example, a website location like `https://gateway.ipfs.io/ipfs/QmVMxjouRQCA2QykL5Rc77DvjfaX6m8NL6RyHXRTaZ9iya/` is going to be changed every time the website is updated.
 Another major UX issue is that dealing with raw IPFS hashes is, well, slightly inconvenient for humans.

-The general goal of IPNS is to provide a transport-agnostic and self-sertifying way to resolve a name to the most recent content.
+IPNS provides a transport-agnostic and self-certifying way to resolve a name to the most recent content published by the owner of the name.
 This is similar to the role DNS is playing in the network-centeric world by resolving hostnames to the actual IP addresses.

-# IPNS
+# IPNS in action

-A _name_ in IPNS is the [hash](/concepts/hashing) of a public key.
+In a nutshell, IPNS _resolves_ a _name_ to the most recent value published by the owner.
+A name in IPNS is the [hash](/concepts/hashing) of a public key, which is used to cryptographically identify the owner and authorize the published updates (thus providing a [PKI Infrastructure]).
+As a result, whoever controls the private key has full control over the name.
+Accordingly, records are signed by the private key and then distributed across the network (in IPFS, via the routing system).
+This is an egalitarian way to assign mutable names on the Internet at large, without any centralization whatsoever, or certificate authorities.

 It is associated with a record containing information about the hash it links to that is signed by the corresponding private key.
 New records can be signed and published at any time.

 When looking up an IPNS address, use the `/ipns/` prefix: